 Always remember that the weather and planting conditions in your back yard will have a bearing on when to plant and how well things will grow.
-See our downloadable When to Plant guide for ideas of what to try.
+See our popular free gardening guides here - we've got lots of information for you!

 Look for the heritage (also known as open pollinated or heirloom) varieties.
 This means you can save you own seed to plant next year, and they are not hybrids developed for marketing reasons rather than flavour.

 Whether you grow from seed or seedlings, care must be taken to protect plants from pests.
 Snails, slaters, birds, rabbits, etc. will all love your vegies too!
 See our fact sheet for some natural pest control recipes.